Are you wondering how to help a friend through a breakup?

 How to take action

-When your friend has made it clear that they are ready to take some action towards piecing their life back together, it is time to offer some practical help.
+When your friend has made it clear that they are ready to take some action towards putting their life back together, it is time to offer some practical help.

 This is an appropriate time to insert yourself a little bit more since they have given you the initial green light.
-As with previous suggestions, keep your behaviors within the boundaries that your friend has set.
+As with previous suggestions, keep your behaviors within your friend’s boundaries.

-While they might be excited about going to a baseball game and spending time socializing with friends, that does not automatically mean they are ready for a new relationship and want to have a bunch of single strangers pushed on them.
+While they may be excited about going to a baseball game and spending time socializing with friends, that does not automatically mean they are ready for rebound relationships and want to have a bunch of single strangers pushed on them.

 When you help a friend through a breakup, the most important thing is still allowing them to be in charge of themselves.
 When you are in the actionable phase of supporting someone else, stay in the background, some experiences might be new to them and create feelings they do not yet know how to deal with.